 The Huel Daily Superblend Formula Explained

-Huel Daily Superblend is a plant-based, nutritionally complete, powdered food that is high in protein, high fiber and packed with 87+ vitamins, minerals, and wholefood-sourced nutrients.
-Each 250-calorie meal provides beneficial nutrients from six nutrient-rich blends: plant-based protein and superfood blend, organic superfruit blend, organic antioxidant greens blend, organic adaptogen and super mushroom complex, organic botanical blend, and probiotics.
+Huel Daily Superblend is a plant-based, nutritionally complete, powdered food that is rich in protein, fiber and packed with the essential vitamins and minerals, as well as wholefood-sourced phytonutrients.
+Each 250-calorie serving provides beneficial nutrients from six nutrient-rich blends: plant-based protein and superfood blend, organic superfruit blend, organic antioxidant greens blend, organic adaptogen and super mushroom complex, organic botanical blend, and probiotics.
+The macronutrient split of Daily Superblend is 34:21:40:5, i.e. 34% of the energy comes from net carbohydrates, while 21% comes from fat, 40% from protein and 5% from fiber.

 Huel Daily Superblend is gluten-free, dairy-free and soy-free.
 Additionally, like all Huel products, it contains no GMOs or any animal products.

-Huel Powder meets the HHS and USDA's Dietary Guidelines and Daily Value (DV) requirements for all macro- and micronutrients1, providing fewer calories per serving compared to Huel Powder.
+The Daily Superblend works to meet the HHS and USDA's Dietary Guidelines and Daily Value (DV) requirements for all macro- and micronutrients, and proportion them to provide what you need from a 250 calorie serving[1].

 How is Huel Daily Superblend Different from other Huel Powdered Meals?

-Huel Daily Superblend combines not only all the great nutrition that you’d expect from every Huel meal as standard but we’ve also added six nutrient-packed super blends (get it?!) to achieve holistic health.
+Huel Daily Superblend combines not only all the great nutrition that you’d expect from every Huel meal as standard but we’ve also added six nutrient-packed super blends (get it?!) for additional potential health benefits.
 Huel Daily Superblend is a small but mighty nutrition shake that does it all, at only 250 calories per meal, compared to the typical 400-calorie Huel Powder, Black Edition, and Hot & Savory meals.

 Carbohydrates in Huel Daily Superblend